Introduction:

 Kinetics in chemistry deals with the rate at which a chemical reaction occurs.
 This rate, which is referred to as the reaction rate, is defined as the change in concentration of a reactant or product with time and is measured in M/s.

 The rate of a reaction is proportional to the concentration of reactants.
 An equation called the rate law expresses the relationship of the reaction rate to the rate constant, k, and the concentrations of the reactants raised to some powers, x and y, found experimentally.
-The rate law is expressed as, rate = k [A]x[B]y.
+The iodination of acetone rate law is expressed as, rate = k [A]x[B]y.
 The constant k is equal to the rate divided by the concentration of a certain substance.
-The purpose of this lab was to experimentally determine the rate constant k, as well as the exponential values of x and y in the rate law.
+The purpose of this lab was to experimentally determine the rate constant k, as well as the exponential values of x and y in the iodination of acetone rate law.

 Experimental:

 The procedure of this lab was obtained from the student laboratory course website.
+The iodination of acetone lab report involved preparing various solutions and monitoring the reaction rates of the iodination of acetone mechanism.

 Results: